AliAgh123/MLProject/README.md

 !["Screenshot of the website"](/Screenshots/img1.png)

 ## Live Demo
+>[!IMPORTANT]

-The application is deployed and can be accessed at https://mlproject-ntxp.onrender.com/.
+>The application is deployed and can be accessed at https://mlproject-ntxp.onrender.com/.

 ## Installation